nzvincent/nzvincent-github/ansible-install-kubernetes-cluster-centos7/README.md

 ansible-playbook -i inventories/kuberhosts -l kuber-worker playbook-install-nfs-client.yml -e reboot=1
 ```

-**Step 5: Setup Kubernetes master and workers pairing (Part 2)**
+#### Setup Kubernetes master and workers pairing (Part 2)

-*Initialize and setup kubernetes master node*
+**Initialize and setup kubernetes master node**
+*Run the following command to initialise Kubernetes cluster.
 Once completed, you should see *Your Kubernetes master has initialized successfully!*
+* **apiserver-advertise-address** is your master node IP address
+* **pod-network-cidr** is private address cidr block that you would like to assign to your cluster pods
 ```
-[root@kuber-master ~]# kubeadm init --apiserver-advertise-address=10.0.15.10 --pod-network-cidr=10.244.0.0/16
+[root@kuber-master ~]# kubeadm init --apiserver-advertise-address=192.168.1.100 --pod-network-cidr=10.244.0.0/16
 ```

 *Copy the **kubeadm join.....** from the kubeadm init output to your text editor, the command will then be used on worker nodes to register new nodes to Kubernetes cluster*